pratas/owl/README.md

 ## 3. EXAMPLE WITH GZIP ##

+For the example consider a reference sequence in FASTA format with the name 'reference.fa' and a FASTQ file with the name 'reads.fq'.
-The following instructions shows ow to integrate with GZIP:
+The following instructions shows how to integrate OWL with GZIP:
 <pre>
 ./OWL -v -k 16 -m 40 reference.fa < reads.fq | gzip > reads.gz
 </pre>